 You can see what is playing this month or listen to a selected story from the current month by clicking HERE.
-This month's featured story is "John Slaughter."
+This month's featured story is "Military Camels."
 If you would like to browse through a list of archived daily featured AUDIO TRACKS click HERE.

 We also have a weekly hour-long show called Chronicle of the Old West the Weekly Edition.
 This show also hosted by Dakota Livesay, contains interviews with Old West experts about people and events from the 1800s, great cowboy music, and information about the Old West that will entertain and educate the listener about our Western history.

 You can view information on our CURRENT WEEKLY hour-long show by clicking HERE.
-Some of the highlights from February 13-19, 2017: "The western frontier and the standards held by the people on the frontier" and "The Shootout At Campo, and the implications of that event."
+Some of the highlights from March 20-26, 2017: "The most famous horse of the movies and TV, Roy Rogers' Trigger" and "The Texas Rangers and their exploits while riding Lucifer's trail."